 - Do not let your dentures dry out.
 If they are not in your mouth, they need to be soaking in a special solution or water.

 - Brush your dentures every day to remove food particles and plaque using a soft-bristled toothbrush.
 This helps keep your dentures odor-free and beautiful.

-- Brush your gums, tongue, and palate twice a day using a soft-bristled toothbrush to remove plaque.
+- Brush your gums, tongue, and palate twice a day using a soft-bristled toothbrush to remove plaque and bacteria.